 There are so many myths and stories we tell our selves about working out and what we can and can't do, the most common stories we here form women are:

-See Ida Rosen a professional poll dancer killing it with 10 full pull ups:
+See Ida Rosen a professional pole dancer killing it with 10 full pull-ups:

 Myth 2: I don't wanna workout with weights so I won't get too muscular

 The truth: Getting bigger or gaining muscle mass is not so easy and in real life, people don't just wake up one day after a hard workout and find out that they suddenly grow too much, it's a process that we can control with proper training programs and the right nutrition.
 Gaining muscle mass is a slow and rigorous process, it doesn't just fall out of the sky.

 Myth 3: The female body is not built for strength, it's built to raise babies

 The Truth: The female body is built for carrying babies and working hard, our biology is shaped by years and years of evolution (100,000-200,000 years) that made the human kind capable of amazing things, our biggest limitation is our own beliefs.